Bruxes/Plex-Trakt-Sync/README.md

 4. Open the `config.ini` file from this repository.
 5. Copy your **Client ID** and **Client Secret** and paste them into the corresponding fields in `config.ini`.
 Save the file.

-### 3. Generate Your Trakt API Token
+**Step 2.2: Run the Token Generation Script**

-1. Run the `get_trakt_token.py` script from your terminal:
+1. Now, run the `get_trakt_token.py` script from your terminal:

-    ```bash
     python get_trakt_token.py

-3. The script will guide you.
-It will provide a code and open a URL in your browser.
+2. The script will give you a code and open a URL in your browser.
-4. Enter the code on the Trakt website and authorize the application.
+3. Enter the code on the Trakt website and authorize the application.
-5. Return to the terminal.
+4. Return to the terminal.
 The script will automatically detect the authorization and save your tokens to `config.ini`.

-### 4. Verify Your Setup (Recommended)
+### 3. Verify Your Setup (Recommended)

-Run the included test script to verify that your configuration is correct.
+After completing the configuration, run the included test script to verify that everything is working correctly.

     python test_trakt_config.py

-If successful, it will show a success message with your Trakt username.
+**If the test is successful**, you will see a success message with your Trakt username.

-### 5. Tautulli Configuration
+### 4. Tautulli Configuration

-1. In Tautulli, go to **Settings > Notification Agents > Add a new notification agent** and select **Script**.
+1. In Tautulli, go to **Settings > Notification Agents > Add a new notification agent**.
+2. Select **Script**.
-2.  **Configuration Tab:**
+3.  **Configuration Tab:**
     -   **Script Folder**: Select the folder where you saved the scripts.
     -   **Script File**: Choose `trakt_sync.py`.
-3.  **Triggers Tab:**
+4.  **Triggers Tab:**
     -   Check the box for **Watched**.
-4.  **Arguments Tab:**
+5.  **Arguments Tab:**
     -   Go to the **Watched** section.
-    -   In the text box, enter the following arguments:
+    -   Enter the following arguments for both movies and episodes:

-    ```bash
-    --title "{show_name}" --media_type "{media_type}" --season "{season_num}" --episode "{episode_num}"
+    --title "{show_name}{title}" --media_type "{media_type}" --season "{season_num}" --episode "{episode_num}"

 ## That's it!

 Your setup is complete.
-The project is now fully configured and ready to sync your watch history.
+The project is now fully configured and ready to go.

 ---
 ## License